 Both exhibit sites have received praise, not only internally at FAMSF, but from online reviews of the exhibits, which mention the accompanying Digital Stories online learning tool.

-Since the completion of the engagement with Palantir, FAMSF has already leveraged this tool to create an additional Digital Stories site (digitalstories.famsf.org/degas), and they have plans to create at least three more before the end of the year.
+Since the completion of the engagement with Palantir, FAMSF has already leveraged this tool to create an additional Digital Stories site (digitalstories.famsf.org/degas).
 Because of the simplicity of using the platform, they anticipate being able to spin up 4 - 5 different exhibit sites per year.
 Pantheon's website management platform hosts FAMSF's Drupal 8 websites — check out the case study.

 Current success for the Digital Stories sites is being measured by individual views and actual participation rate, and the initial results are on track with FAMSF’s initial goals: